mapbender/mb-test-applications/README.md

 redlining_sidepane_naked.yml: Pure redlining in the sidepane (application).
 Includes no other features. redlining_sidepane.yml: Default redlining in the sidepane (application).
 Has the default tools.

+ruler_buttongroup.yml: Application that has both an area / line ruler in the toolbar.
+The elements are grouped, switching is possible.
+No live calculation while drawing.

+scalebar_naked.yml: Pure ScaleBar application. scalebar.yml: Default ScaleBar application.

 ### ol4 directory